cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 * Elasticsearch supports bearer token propagation and Kafka also supports Kerberos and plaintext authentication.

+### Security Relevant.
-* Security Relevant.
-A listing of security relevant components of the project with brief description.
-These are considered important to enhance the overall security of the project, such as deployment configurations, settings, etc.  These should also be included in threat modeling.
+_A listing of security relevant components of the project with brief description.
+These are considered important to enhance the overall security ofthe project, such as deployment configurations, settings, etc.  These should also be included in threat modeling._

 #### Authentication and Authorization
 * Bearer tokens are an option offered by Jaeger for these purposes.